jrhrmsll/k8sps/README.md

 When a request is made a new port scan is triggered for all Kubernetes nodes in the cluster; producing a text report with multiple lines with the following format:
 `<node>: [<port>, <port>,<port>, ..., <port>]`.

-A second endpoint `/api/report` allows to download the port scan results or report.
+A second endpoint `/api/report` allows the user to download the port scan results or report.

 ## Build
-Created with the Go programing language for a containerized environment, is easy to create a Docker image with `docker build -t portscan .`.
+Created with the Go programming language for a containerized environment, it is easy to create a Docker image with `docker build -t portscan .`.

 ## Helm Chart
 A Helm Chart is provided, with defaults values.

 ## Testing
 Any solution for creating a local Kubernetes cluster is enought.
-The next steps allows to test with Minikube.
+The next steps allow testing with Minikube.

 1. Create the minikube cluster
 ```